polymerdao/ibc-go/docs/architecture/adr-008-app-caller-cbs/adr-008-app-caller-cbs.md

 ### Positive

-- IBC Actors can now programatically execute logic that involves sending a packet and then performing some additional logic once the packet lifecycle is complete
+- IBC Actors can now programmatically execute logic that involves sending a packet and then performing some additional logic once the packet lifecycle is complete
 - Middleware implementing ADR-8 can be generally used for any application
 - Leverages the same callback architecture used between core IBC and IBC applications